 It may seem like you’re wasting a lot of time when you’re in the moment.
 But if you tackle the problem head-on at the beginning of the semester, you will save so much time throughout the course of the class.
 Take care of the problem early, and those actions will pay dividends for a long, long time.

 Guess what, everyone?!
 Cell phones are here to stay, and as a teacher, there’s nothing you can do to stop that.
 The sooner we all accept that, I think the better off (and more relaxed) we will all be.
-Yes, you can create a “cell phone jail”, and post cute signs about no cell phone use, and lecture, and take away phones, and write referrals for students who don’t listen.
+Yes, you can create a “cell phone jail”, post cute signs about no cell phone use, lecture, take away phones, and write referrals for students who don’t listen.
 Two questions for you, though: Is that really worth your time?
 Are you accomplishing anything more than creating spite and animosity coming at you from your students?

-For those of you saying “but they’re on their phones all day!”, I have a news flash for you: those are the kids who are going to waste time with or without a phone in their hands.
-The phone is not the problem–the behavior is.
+For those of you saying, “but they’re on their phones all day!”
+I have a news flash for you: those are the kids who are going to waste time with or without a phone in their hands.
+The phone is not the problem—the behavior is.
 So figure out how you would deal with any similar behavior–redirection, conversation, consequence, or whatever else–and go about it that way.
 The phone is an indication of the problem, not the problem itself.
 The sooner we realize and accept this, the better off our classrooms will be.